JOIN LOGIN JOIN

 Army Building with 11th Edition Rules Looks Much More Flexible

-Current codex detachments are still legal, but Warhammer 40k 11th Edition is adding more flexibility by letting players sometimes select multiple detachments for a more customized mix of army abilities.
-That’s a pretty big shift if you can mix and match detachments to get the most out of your army.
+Current codex detachments are still legal, but Warhammer 40k 11th Edition is adding more flexibility by letting players select multiple detachments using a new Detachment Points system for a more customized mix of army abilities.
+Detachments will cost between one and three points depending on how broad or powerful their rules are, which is a pretty big shift for list building.

 • Narrative players who want their army to match the story in their head